NORDIC SKIING, FAT BIKING, SNOWSHOEING (during the ski season)

 - Snowshoers need a valid season pass or day ticket to use Alpine area trails, other than the approach to the Hosmer Brook Trail and the Kuller Trail.
 During normal Snow Bowl operating hours the Rental Shop has snowshoes for rent.

-- From December 1st through March 31st, all pets must be on leash at the Camden Snow Bowl
+- From Dec.
+1 through March 31, all pets must be on leash at the Camden Snow Bowl.
+Pets are allowed off-leash April 1 through Nov.
+30. PLEASE PICK UP ALL DOG “DIRT” AND DISPOSE OF PROPERLY.

 - Pets are not allowed on any Alpine or Nordic skiing terrain, regardless of whether there is snow on the ground or whether the Snow Bowl is open to the public.